inwenc/CryptoCurrencyChartingTool/README.md

 1. [Copyright and License](#Copyright-and-License)

 ## Overview
-Cryptocurrency Charting tool is an application that displays Bitcoin's pricing in USD according to input dates.
+Cryptocurrency Charting tool is an application that displays Bitcoin's pricing in USD according to dates input.
 It integrates Coin Desk API for pricing data.